B.S. in Electrical Engineering Degree Requirements

 |8th Semester||(17 credits)|

-TECHNICAL ELECTIVES: Twelve credits must be selected from the Technical Electives List for the Engineering Curriculum, copies of which can be obtained through the Gildart Haase School of Computer Sciences and Engineering.
+TECHNICAL ELECTIVES: Nine credits must be selected from the Technical Electives List for the Engineering Curriculum, copies of which can be obtained through the Gildart Haase School of Computer Sciences and Engineering.
 Choices must be approved by an academic advisor.

 ETHICAL AND MORAL ANALYSIS: Students must take ENGR 3000 Modern Technologies to satisfy this requirement.